bestekarx/bestekarx/README.md

-<h1 align="center">Hi 👋, I'm Alperen</h1>
+<h1>Hi 👋, I'm Alperen</h1>
-<h3 align="center">Hello, I'm ALPEREN 👋 I have been interested in software and technologies for a long time.
-I am a professional Xamarin developer.
-I have also developed native android applications using java and kotlin before.
-I have published many applications in Mobile Application Markets such as Google Play Store, Apple Store, App Gallery.
-For more than 5 years, I have been involved in many projects individually and as a team.
-I have the experience to do all the processes of an application from imagination to launch.
-I am a member of a great software team at Idesse.</h3>
+<p>I have been interested in software and technologies for a long time. <br/> I am a professional Xamarin developer. <br/> I have also developed native android applications using java and kotlin before. <br/> I have published many applications in Mobile Application Markets such as Google Play Store, Apple Store, App Gallery. <br/> For more than 5 years, I have been involved in many projects individually and as a team. <br/> I have the experience to do all the processes of an application from imagination to launch.
+I am a member of a great software team at Idesse.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">